 Chapter 5 Material Resource Conservation and Efficiency.
 Chapter 5 addresses material resource conservation and efficiency by means of provisions related to material selection, recycling, reuse, renewability, toxicity and durability, including resistance to damage caused by moisture.

-Section 505 requires that at least 55 percent of constructed materials selected for each project be any combination of the following material types: used, recycled, recyclable, bio-based, or indigenous.
-However, where a whole building life cycle analysis is performed in accordance with Section 303, compliance with Section 505 is not required.
+Section 505.2 requires that at least 55 percent of constructed materials selected for each project be any combination of the following material types: used, recycled, recyclable, bio-based, or indigenous.

-Section 602.1.1 requires that performance based designs demonstrate a zEPI of not more than 51, as determined in accordance with Equation 6-1.
-This equation contains a reference to EUI (energy use index), which must be calculated in accordance Appendix G of ASHRAE 90.1, as modified by Sections 602.1.2.2 and 602.1.2.3 of the IgCC.
-Section 602.1.1 requires that performance based designs also demonstrate CO2e emissions reduction in accordance with Section 602.2 and Equation 6-2.
+Section 602.2 requires that performance-based designs demonstrate a zEPI of not more than 50, as determined in accordance with Equation 6-1.
+This equation is based on a ratio of Proposed building performance to Baseline building performance.
+Both the Proposed and Baseline performances must be calculated in accordance with Appendix G of ASHRAE 90.1.
+Section 602.3 requires the CO2e emissions for both the Proposed and Baseline buildings to be determined by Equation 6-2.